 One of the advantages of a river trip is the flexibility of the daily itinerary.
 It can vary widely from one trip to the next based on group desires, Mother Nature, and courtesy for other groups on the river.
 This typical itinerary illustrates a five-day trip through Cataract Canyon.
 From August to September, we lengthen the Cataract trip by one day and follow this general itinerary.

-Day 2: The river peacefully meanders into the heart of Canyonlands National Park.
-Quiet beaches, hidden canyons, and refreshing water fights are common through this section of the trip.
+Day 2: The River peacefully meanders into the heart of Canyonlands National Park.
+Quiet beaches, hidden canyons, and refreshing water fights are common throughout this section of the trip.

 Day 3: We reach the confluence of the Colorado and Green Rivers.
-The Ute Indians believed the Confluence to be the center of the universe, and some people still do.
+The Ute Indians believe the Confluence to be the center of the universe.
 Just below the meeting of these two rivers enjoy a view of the Doll House, an appropriately named collection of freestanding, sandstone columns.

 As mentioned earlier, this is a sample itinerary and should not be thought of as the trip you will experience.
 It is intended to give an idea of what the trip will be like.
 It could also be exactly what you do.
 Keep an open mind, be flexible, go with the flow, and enjoy!